5G-MAG/Standards/.github/ISSUE_TEMPLATE/repo---documentation.md

 _Step 2: Propose a solution if you wish._

-_Step 3: Attach the label "documentation" to this issue._
+_Step 3: Attach the label "Documentation/Wikis" to this issue._